Jason2866/CCLib/README.md

 It is based on this [fork](https://github.com/kirovilya/CCLib) from `kirovilya` and instructions described in this [blog post](https://www.zigbee2mqtt.io/information/alternative_flashing_methods.html).

-The port speed is reduced to 19200 to avoid communication errors :`ERROR: Could not read from the serial port!`

 Default pinout is the following:

 - `GPIO4` connected to `CC_DC` aka `P2_2` or `Debug Clock`